-Additions.
-Contributions and returns on invested funds are the primary additions that are accumulated and used to pay benefits for each of the plans.
-Contributions increased \$8.3 million and \$2.5 million for the years ended June 30, 2010 and 2009, respectively.
-The increase in the Retiree Health Insurance contribution, which became effective July 1, 2009, is reflected in this increase.
-The plans experienced positive investment earnings of \$199.6 million for the fiscal year ending June 30, 2010, following a year of negative earnings of \$463.3 million for the previous fiscal year.
-The increase in Other Additions in 2009 is primarily due to a transfer from the group insurance program to the deferred compensation program to cover software development costs.
+Additions Contributions and returns on invested funds are the primary additions that are accumulated and used to pay benefits for each of the plans.
+Contributions increased \$4.7 million and \$8.3 million for the years ended June 30, 2011 and 2010, respectively.
+The increase in the Retiree Health Insurance contribution, which became effective July 1, 2009, is reflected in the increase for June 30, 2010.
+The plans experienced positive investment earnings of \$350.4 million and \$199.6 million for the fiscal years ending June 30, 2011 and June 30, 2010.
+This followed a year of negative earnings of \$463.3 million for June 30, 2009.
+The changes in Other Additions are primarily due to the transfers from the retirement program to the deferred compensation program to cover software development costs.